tetteis/tripago/README.md

-# Getting Started with Create React App
+# Tripago

+A basic React project to filter trips and also hide them.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).